Following (2024 film): Plot

 Gu Jeong-tae is a real estate agent with a hobby of peeping into other people's lives by entering their homes using keys entrusted to him by customers.
 He often steals belongings from the house as trophies.
 He becomes interested in and begins to observe Han So-ra, a social media influencer who posts photos of vegan salads while eating convenience store sausages.
 Furthermore, she has been scamming netizens off donation money to save stray animals.
 One day, Jeong-tae found So-ra lying dead on her sofa when he visited her house.
-Unable to call the police since he would be a prime suspect as the polices would find out his breaking-in habit, he tricks a couple who are looking to buy a house to go So-ra's apartment to make them looked like the one that discover the corpse first to avoid suspicion.
+Unable to call the police since he would be a prime suspect as the polices would find out his breaking-in habit, he tricks a couple who are looking to buy a house to go So-ra's apartment to make them look like the one that discovers the corpse first to avoid suspicion.
 However, someone has moved So-ra's body and cleaned up the crime scene.

 Soon after, someone who knows that he entered So-ra's house starts threatening him.
 To make matters worse, Oh Young-joo, a homicide detective, starts an investigation with all evidence pointing to Jeong-tae as the criminal.
 Jeong-tae searches for people around him through So-ra's social media to find the real culprit.
-During his investigation, he suspects that a rival internet influencer and former friend of So-ra was a culprit after he sneaked into her house and found out about a threatening massages on her computer.
+During his investigation, he suspects that a rival internet influencer and former friend of So-ra was a culprit after he sneaked into her house and found out about a threatening message on her computer.
 He also suspects that a middle-age stalker was hired by this influencer to kill So-ra.

 The stalker sneaked into Jeong-tae's apartment and the two of them fight, resulting in Jeong-tae successfully chases the stalker out.
 He reports the matters to Young-joo but she dismisses the claim since the influencer was the one that filed the missing report on So-ra to begin with.
 He leads her to his apartment only to find the stalker being hanged alongside a red envelop contains the pictures of Jeong-tae sneaking in So-ra's apartment and the pictures of him and the stalker.
 Young-joo attempts to arrest Jeong-tae but he escapes.